Pioneer18/Rent-A-Car/quickstart.md

-# **Rent A Car API**
+# **Rent-A-Car API**
 <font size=3>[Rent-a-car](https://github.com/Pioneer18/Rent-A-Car) is a demonstrative peer-to-peer car rental application.
-A user is able to search for car rentals in a radius near their location or near any address of their choice, as well as list and manage their own rentals.
-This application was built with a [NestJS](https://nestjs.com) backend.</font>
+The app is designed to enable users to travel to a new city and easily locate a convenient rental car near their location, or to list their own vehicle for rental.
+Like other similar car rental applications, Rent-A-Car users may list rental vehicles at their home or near a well traveled public location; e.g. near a Train Station.
+Users may also manage their profiles, upload images for their rentals, edit rental details, and more.
+This application was built with the [NestJS](https://nestjs.com) webframework.</font>

 ## **Quick Start**
-<font size=3>To quickly get started with a tour of the application, please follow this guide.</font>
+<font size=3>To quickly get started with a tour of the application, please follow this [guide](https://github.com/Pioneer18/Rent-A-Car/wiki/Rent-A-Car-Wiki-Home).</font>

 ## **Logging In to the Applicaiton**
 <font size=3>The first step to using the Rent-A-Car API is to login to the application.
 You may use one of the premade accounts available in the request body, or create a new account to begin.</font>